 In Canadian vernacular, Upper Rubber Boot is slang for a remote, possibly unhip, probably insignificant place, much like America’s Podunk.
 Upper Rubber Boot Books was founded in July 2011 to give a voice to writers working from a (metaphorically) remote place, and to that end we publish fine literary and speculative writing, with a special focus on poetry and short story collections, genres which have a particularly difficult time finding a home in the publishing world.
 Some of our editions are available as ebooks only, while others are available as ebooks and print editions.

-If you buy the wrong format, we will replace it.
+If you buy the wrong ebook format, we will replace it.
 Likewise, if you decide to change e-readers and have purchased one of our books for your old device, we will replace it with a copy compatible with your new device, assuming we publish one.
 Simply email us at joanne at upperrubberboot dot com with a copy of your original receipt, and let us know which format you would like to switch to.

 Please note that Upper Rubber Boot Books never uses DRM.
 If you discover DRM on any of our titles, it was put there by the bookseller—please let us know so we can correct the situation with our vendor.